syncfusion-content/xamarin-docs/Xamarin/TreeMap/Data-Binding.md

 ---
 layout: post
 title: DataBinding in Syncfusion TreeMap control for Xamarin.Forms
-description: Learn how to add data source in Syncfusion TreeMap control
+description: This section explains how to add data source using DataBinding in Syncfusion TreeMap control Xamarin.Forms
 platform:  xamarin
 control: TreeMap
 documentation: ug
 ---

-# DataBinding
+# DataBinding in Syncfusion TreeMap control for Xamarin.Forms

 The TreeMap control supports data binding, and it can be achieved using the [`DataSource`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~DataSource.html) property.